 Next, once the squash is peeled, cut it widthwise into 1 inch pieces (see middle picture below).

 Finally, cut each strip into 1 inch cubes.
-Depending on the size of squash used and what part of the squash was cut, you may need to cut each strip into 2 additional strips before cutting into cubes.
+Depending on the size of squash used and what part of it was cut, you may need to cut each strip into 2 additional strips before cutting into cubes.

 Once the squash is all cubed, add it to a large mixing bowl (we need 3 cups of squash for this recipe) and toss with the olive oil, salt, pepper, and garlic powder.
 For a little spice, feel free to add a small pinch of cayenne.